By Jessica Ramesch

 Panama offers something for everyone, from the only First World city in Central America, Panama City, to geographical diversity, varied landscapes, warm climate, and its proximity to North America.
 And, from its capital city to the smallest rural towns, you’ll find options to suit every budget.

-Majagual is one of the best areas offering the best value for money in Panama, but, it is also one of the lesser talked about expat destinations in the country.
+Majagual is one of the areas offering the best value for money in Panama, but, it is also one of the lesser talked about expat destinations in the country.
 All things considered, there’s a lot to like about Majagual.

 An upscale enclave, Majagual is part of Panama’s large Veracruz sector.
 Veracruz is part of the district of Arraijan, which has a reputation for crime.
 But like Panama City, this is a large district, with good and bad sectors.